justincaseurskynet/Arcade1up-5x4-retropie-es-theme/README.md

 There are over 300 system icons included with this theme

-I've also included an Arcade1up splashscreen (_inc/splashscreen/arcade1up.mp4), a "Winners Don't Use Drugs" loading screen (_inc/launching.jpg), and a collection of 24 slideshow/wallpapers (_inc/slideshow/images)
+I've also included an Arcade1up splash screen (_inc/splashscreen/arcade1up.mp4), a "Winners Don't Use Drugs" loading screen (_inc/launching.jpg), and a collection of 24 slideshow/wallpapers (_inc/slideshow/images)